How To Maximize Your Oktoberfest Experience

 Sodas and water are also available, so if you don’t drink alcohol, you won’t suffer from thirst or dehydration.
 There is something for everyone.

 Watch Your Bag……

 Don’t bother taking a backpack or a large purse with you.
-Both are no longer allowed due to higher security being taken.
+These are banned due to higher security being taken.
 Leave any non-essential items at home.
 You will make it into the premises quicker and without discussion if you don’t bring any bags or rucksacks at all.
-Don’t ruin your evening because you are banned from entering.
+It would suck to ruin your evening because you are banned from entering.
 Your bags or rucksacks must not exceed a volume of three litres or a size of 20cm x 15cm x 10cm.

-Children are allowed at the Oktoberfest, except on Saturdays and on the final night, October 3 – the Day of German Unity.
-There are lots of games, and amusement type rides made available for children on all other days.
+Contrary to what many people think, children are welcome at the Oktoberfest – except on Saturdays and on the final night.
+Mark this day on your calendar, October 3 – the Day of German Unity.
+Lots of games and amusement type rides are available for children on all other days.

 If you want your child or children to experience a part of the Bavarian culture and Oktoberfest, use the Wiesn Barometer which shows you the best times for a quiet stroll around the site.